AztecProtocol/aztec-sdk-starter/README.md

 SDK setup and examples are in `./src/index.ts`.

-This starter documment is currently intended to describe working with the Aztec Connect Network in two configurations:
+This starter document is intended to describe working with the Aztec Connect Network in two configurations:

 - a Mainnet fork Testnet